envoyproxy/envoy-perf/salvo/ENVOY_DEVELOP_WORKFLOW.md

       https://github.com/envoyproxy/nighthawk/blob/main/test/integration/integration_test_fixtures.py

       Then, the `_run_benchmark` function provides some configurable parameters used by Nighthawk client to send test requests, such as `rps`, `duration`, `request_body_size` and so on.
+More details about Nighthawk's arguments: https://github.com/envoyproxy/nighthawk/blob/main/api/client/options.proto

       By default, Nighthawk will use closed-loop mode, because closed-loop testing can be useful to get a sense of the maximum requests per second that can be squeezed out of a system (irrespective of the high latency incurred), as well as for comparing numbers with other load generators that use this methodology.
 More details about closed-loop mode: https://github.com/envoyproxy/nighthawk/blob/main/docs/root/terminology.md#closed-loop

       Finally, `_run_benchmark` function defines the format of result outputs after the benchmark is done.